davidpolberger/formula.js/README.md

 The functions that take a criteria -- like COUNTIF and COUNTIFS -- were evaluating the criteria expression as javascript, but it's not.
 Excel evaluates it using a much simpler syntax than javascript.
 For example, "=1+2" matches on "1+2" -- not "3".
 The evaluator has been replaced with new, custom code.

-TODO: still need to implement wildcard matching (* and ?).
+And, wildcard matching (* and ?) has been implemented!

 ### Enhance date/time functions